 After his premature retirement, Potter went into coaching universities’ football teams as well as studying.
 After obtaining his first and master’s degrees, the manager felt the need to start a bigger coaching job.
 Thankfully, a friend connected him to Sweden.

 Graham Potter’s wife (Rachel) and first son (Charlie) endured a tough start to life in Sweden.
 Thankfully, they got over it.
 In his first-ever foreign coaching job, Potter worked miracles at the Swedish club Östersund.

-Moving Östersund from the fourth Swedish division to the first brought him fame.
-Potter competed in the Europa League, won group stages and used Östersund to beat Arsenal.
-Such achievement brought him to England, first to Swansea and Next, Brighton.
+Moving Östersund from the Swedish fourth division to the first brought him fame.
+Potter competed in the Europa League, won group stages, and used Östersund to beat Arsenal.
+The such achievement brought him to England, first to Swansea and Next to Brighton.

 Thanks for using your time to read our version of Graham Potter’s Bio.
 We strive for accuracy while delivering Stories about Football Managers.
 Kindly contact us if you see anything that doesn’t look right in this memoir.
 And stay tuned for more of our Life Stories.